 In summarizing the information available it appears that between 1980 and 1990 total estimated bull trout spawner escapement fluctuated between 2,000 and 4,000 fish.
 Limited information from the early 1950s suggests similar numbers of spawners at that time.
 We do not know whether the population was depressed prior to the early 1950s.
 Perturbations likely occurred as the spawning and rearing areas in the upper basin were developed and became more accessible.
 Both legal and illegal harvest influenced the number of spawning fish.
 In 1981, a Flathead River creel survey estimated that 41 percent of the adult bull trout in the spawning run were harvested by anglers (Fredenberg and Graham 1983).
 We now believe this 1981 estimate is very high, however, creel limits were reduced in response.
-Construction of Hungry Horse Dam on the South Fork blocked 38 percent of the population's historic habitat (Zubik and Fraley 1987).
+Another loss to Flathead Lake was the construction of Hungry Horse Dam on the South Fork when blocked 38 percent of the bull trout population's historic habitat (Zubik and Fraley 1987).
 Human population growth continues in the basin with associated pressure on the bull trout population and its habitat.
-A significant decline in redd numbers occurred during the early 1990s due to an extended period of drought, habitat degradation in spawning and rearing areas, and alteration of the trophic dynamics in Flathead Lake.
-From 1992 to 1997, the number of bull trout redds remained relatively stable (six years), but this level was approximately 70 percent below the average during the preceding 11year period (1980-1990).
-Our current counts show an encouraging increase over the previous six years, but are still 50 percent below pre-Mysis levels.
-The mechanisms causing the decline and ongoing fluctuations are not completely clear and there remains considerable uncertainty about bull trout ecology and trophic interactions in Flathead Lake.
+A significant decline in redd numbers occurred during the early 1990s due to alteration of the trophic dynamics especially regarding lake trout (in Flathead Lake), an extended period of drought and habitat degradation in spawning and rearing areas.
+From 1992 to 1997, the number of bull trout redds remained relatively stable (six years), but this level was approximately 70 percent below the average during the preceding 11-year period (1980-1990).
+Our current counts show an increase over the previous six years, but are still 50 percent below pre-Mysis levels.
+The mechanisms causing the decline and ongoing fluctuations are not completely clear and there remains considerable uncertainty about bull trout ecology and trophic interactions such as lake trout predation in Flathead Lake.
 In a lake as large as Flathead, fluctuations in fish population dynamics brought about by food web alterations and changes in species composition may have long lag times and will likely require several generations to stabilize.

 There are separate bull trout populations occupying the Swan and South Fork Flathead drainages which are presently stable or increasing.
 There are also 19 disjunct bull trout populations in the Flathead Basin.
 Little is known about some of these populations.
 We recommend continuing the monitoring program.
 It provides one of the longest term data sets on bull trout population status available anywhere.
-Annual index counts adequately reflect basin-wide trends in bull trout redd numbers, but basin-wide counts should be completed every three to five years.
-Future efforts are focusing on the interspecific interactions and overall ecology of Flathead Lake and the lower main stem Flathead River, especially subadult bull trout emigration and survival rates.
-Determination of population genetic structure and status of the numerous disjunct bull trout assemblages in the Flathead Basin should also be a high priority in future work.
+Annual index counts adequately reflect basin-wide trends in bull trout redd numbers, but basin-wide counts completed every three to five years.
+Current efforts are focusing on the inter-specific interactions and overall ecology of Flathead Lake and the lower main stem Flathead River, especially subadult bull trout emigration and survival rates.
+Determination of population genetic structure and status of the numerous disjunct bull trout assemblages in the Flathead Basin will be a high priority in future work.